The 8-Minute Creamy Caesar Dip That Changed My Snack Game

 Ingredients

-- For serving: crisp romaine hearts sliced bell peppers, snap peas, and cucumber spears
+• For serving: Crisp romaine hearts sliced bell peppers, snap peas, cucumber spears, or broccoli florets.

-- Step 1: Combine the Base : In the bowl of a small food processor, add the Greek yogurt and light sour cream.
+• Combine the Base: In the bowl of a small food processor or personal blender, add the plain nonfat Greek yogurt.

-- Step 2: Add Umami and Tang : Spoon the Parmesan cheese, coconut aminos, and stone-ground mustard into the processor with the yogurt base.
+• Add Umami and Tang: Spoon the finely grated Parmesan cheese, coconut aminos, and stone-ground mustard into the processor with the yogurt base.

-- Step 3: Introduce Aromatics : Sprinkle in the granulated garlic, black pepper, and onion powder.
+• Introduce Aromatics: Sprinkle in the granulated garlic, coarse black pepper, and onion powder.

-- Step 4: Incorporate the Acid : Pour the fresh lemon juice over the other ingredients.
+• Incorporate the Acid: Pour the fresh lemon juice over the mixture.

-- Step 5: Blend Until Smooth : Secure the lid and pulse the mixture 5–7 times to combine.
+• Blend Until Smooth: Secure the lid and pulse the mixture 5–7 times to combine.
 Then, process on low speed for 15–20 seconds, or until the dip is completely uniform and creamy.

-- Step 6: Plate and Serve : Use a spatula to transfer the dip to a serving bowl.
-Garnish with an extra pinch of black pepper if desired.
-Arrange your prepared vegetables and crackers around the bowl for dipping.
+• Plate and Serve: Use a silicone spatula to transfer the dip to a serving bowl.
+Garnish with an extra crack of black pepper if desired.
+Arrange your fresh vegetables around the bowl for dipping.

 Notes